TreyCustodio/TreyCustodio/README.md

 - will be released for PC before reformatted to run on mobile devices
 ###  Another March Through Reverie
 - a short, story-driven Metroidvania with an emphasis on speed and rapid progression
-###  Audio Engineering Application
-- allows the user to synthesize different instrumental sounds by applying mathematical functions to sine waves
-- allows the user to compose music, allowing them to specify a bpm and build each measure of their score
-- the project is in a rough state; I am currently refactoring and creating a graphical user interface
 <br>

 ##  Industry Interests